Police brutality in the United States: Black Americans and the US police

-In a report released concerning the shooting of Michael Brown in Ferguson, Missouri, the Justice Department admitted to the Ferguson's police department's pattern of racial bias.
+In a report released concerning the shooting of Michael Brown in Ferguson, Missouri, the Department of Justice admitted to Ferguson Police Departments pattern of racial bias.
 The department argued that it is typically an effort to ticket as many low-income black residents as possible in an attempt to raise local budget revenue through fines and court fees.

 Statistics

 Data released by the US Bureau of Justice Statistics (2011) showed that from 2003 to 2009 at least 4,813 people died while being arrested by local police.
 Of the deaths classified as law enforcement homicides, there were 2,876 deaths; of those, 1,643 or 57.1% of the deaths were "people of color".

 According to the police violence tracking website fatalencounters.org showed the records of over 29,000 people were killed in police interactions across the US since 2000.
 In 2016, police killed 574 White Americans, 266 African Americans, 183 Hispanics, 24 Native Americans, and 21 Asians.
 However, for every million in population, police killed 10.13 Native Americans, 6.66 African Americans, 3.23 Hispanics, 2.9 White Americans, and 1.17 Asians.

 According to the 2020 Police Violence Report, 1,126 people were killed by police, of which in 16 cases police officers were charged with a crime.
 620 of the deaths began with police officers responding to reports of non-violent offenses or no crime.
 81 people killed by the police were unarmed.

 Sam Sinyangwe, founder of the Mapping Police Violence project, stated in 2015 that "black people are three times more likely to be killed by police in the United States than white people.
 More unarmed black people were killed by police than unarmed white people last year, even though only 14% of the population are black people."
 According to the Mapping Police Violence project, in 2019, there were only 27 days where police in the United States didn't kill someone.

 Critics of police brutality also note that sometimes this abuse of force or power can extend to police officer civilian life as well.
 For example, critics note that women in around 40% of police officer families have experienced domestic violence and that police officers are convicted of misdemeanors and felonies at a rate of more than six times higher than concealed carry weapon (CCW) permit holders.